If you’re flying with British Airways and you’re worried that a strike could affect your travel, our guide should answer most of your questions.

 In the words of The Hitchhiker’s Guide to the Galaxy — don’t panic!

 It’s important to remember that any changes might not actually affect you.
-For example, even if Ryanair’s pilots are on strike and you’re flying with them, it might only be certain flights to certain destinations that suffer disruptions.
+For example, even if British Airway’s pilots are on strike and you’re flying with them, it might only be certain flights to certain destinations that suffer disruptions.

 The key thing to do in the first instance is to call your airline or travel agent and see what the situation is.